scrapy/scrapy/docs/intro/tutorial.rst

 Now that you know how to extract data from pages, let's see how to follow links from them.

-First thing is to extract the link to the page we want to follow.
+The first thing to do is extract the link to the page we want to follow.
 Examining our page, we can see there is a link to the next page with the following
 markup: